shakesco/shakesco-docs/README.md

 # Shakesco Docs

-This is the Shakespay documentation
+This is the Shakesco documentation